metarhia/jstp-java/README.md

   // ...
 }
 ```
-The syntax of declaring methods is the same to `JSTPHandler`.
-After compilation
+The syntax of declaring methods is the same as in `JSTPHandler`.
+After
-class named like `JSTP + (Your receiver name)` (for this example it will be
+compilation class named like `JSTP + (Your receiver name)` (for this example it
-`JSTPExampleReceiver`) will be generated and you will be able to use it in
+will be `JSTPExampleReceiver`) will be generated and you will be able to use it
-packet processing.
+in packet processing.

 You can use custom receiver like this:
 ```java